soundpress/RulesOfNYC/docs/c27/index.rst

 *§ 3-04 Compliance Investigations, Compliance Determinations, Settlements, Interest and Penalties.* ::

-(a) The Bureau investigates and determines underpayments of Living Wage and Health Benefits or Health Benefits Supplement Rate by Covered Employers under New York City administrative code Section 6-109 for Covered Work performed within the three-year period immediately preceding the earlier of: (i) the commencement of the compliance investigation by the Bureau, or (ii) the filing of a written complaint with the Bureau by a Covered Worker, the representative of a Covered Worker or a labor union with an interest in the Covered Work at issue.
+(a) The Bureau investigates and determines underpayments of Living Wage and Health Benefits or Health Benefits Supplement Rate by Covered Employers under New York City Administrative Code § 6-109 for Covered Work performed within the three-year period immediately preceding the earlier of: (i) the commencement of the compliance investigation by the Bureau, or (ii) the filing of a written complaint with the Bureau by a Covered Worker, the representative of a Covered Worker or a labor union with an interest in the Covered Work at issue.

-(b) The Bureau investigates and determines liability for underpayments of minimum average hourly wage by Covered Employers under real property tax law Section 421-a (16)(c) for Covered Work on a project, provided such compliance investigation is commenced within one year of the Completion Date of the project.
+(b) The Bureau investigates and determines liability for underpayments of minimum average hourly wage by Covered Employers under real property tax law § 421-a(16)(c) for Covered Work on a project, provided such compliance investigation is commenced within one year of the Completion Date of the project.

 (c) The Bureau may decline to investigate and determine underpayments of Wages and Supplements if the Complaining Worker or the Complaining Worker’s representative has participated in any other legal proceeding to recover the same unpaid Wages and Supplements that are the subject of the complaint.